chuyeow/facon/README.txt

 Facon website: http://facon.rubyforge.org/

 Facon is a mocking library in the spirit of the Bacon spec library.
-Small, compact, and works out of the box with Bacon.
+Small, compact, and works with Bacon.

 == Synopsis